Xray HA OpenShift Installation

 Contact JFrog Support.

-For Xray HA (High Availability) installations (more than one node and 100k indexed artifacts), it is recommended to install RabbitMQ and Xray on separate servers using split mode.
-For further details, please refer to our page here.
+For Xray HA (High Availability) installations (more than one node and 100k indexed artifacts), we recommend installing RabbitMQ and Xray on separate servers using split mode.
+For more information, see our page here.

 RabbitMQ Note